Immagitonga25/IndependentProject1/README.md

 # PORTFOLIO
-#### Fist independent project
+#### First Independent Project
 #### By Immaculate Gitonga
 ## Description of project
 This is my first independent project which will be the landing page for my programming portfolio.
-It will include an image of something that represents me, an 'About Me' section with information regarding who I am and my interests, and a list of projects i have done so far.
+It will include an image of something that represents me, an 'About Me' section with information regarding who I am and my interests, and a list of projects I have done so far.
 ## Setup/Installation Requirements
 * Search engine (Preferably CHROME)
 * GitHub account